virginatlanticdevelopment/front-end-test/README.md

 Holiday package data is provided in `fixtures/search-results.json`.
 Use this fixture as the source of truth for the exercise; do not integrate with a live API.

-The fixture includes varied prices, facilities, rating formats, selected dates, and missing image/facility data so the app can be reviewed without relying on a live service.
+The fixture includes varied prices, facilities, rating formats, selected dates, duplicate hotels with different board bases, inconsistent facility casing, long hotel names, and missing image/facility data so the app can be reviewed without relying on a live service.

 Typings for the fixture data are provided in `src/types/booking.ts`.